It's Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Here it is.

-All right, another lie, another lie here.
+All right, another lie.

 White House East Room, Obama announcing his regulatory reform plan.

-It is an indisputable fact that one of the most significant contributors to our economic downturn was a unraveling of major financial institutions and the lack of adequate regulatory structures to prevent abuse and excess.
+It is an indisputable fact that one of the most significant contributors to our economic downturn was an unraveling of major financial institutions and the lack of adequate regulatory structures to prevent abuse and excess.

 Okay, so everybody gets blamed for this.

-We're all we're all to blame.
+We're all to blame.

-We're all uh culprits here.
+We're all culprits here.

 He's the one shining night, clean and pure as the wind-driven snow.